 1853 to 1945 – Thinking big

-The company grew to take on operations in Dudley and Burton on Trent and moved its head office to Paradise Street in Birmingham.
+In 1858 Sandfields Pumping Station was built and the company grew to take on operations in Dudley (1862) and Burton on Trent (1864) and moved its head office to Paradise Street in Birmingham.

 The South Staffordshire Water Order of 1901 further allowed it to build pumping stations and other works at Hinksford, Trent Valley, Brindley Bank, Pipe Hill and Maple Brook.
 It extended its supply to more than 117,000 houses, all under the care of the company’s watermen, or “turncocks” as they were called.